43 Social policy

 Social policy can be used to enable and empower, but also to govern, coerce and control.
 Social policies inevitably embed normative assumptions about suitable or desirable ways of living and behaving, which can serve to restrain each individual’s power over their own lives and identities.
 They can also explicitly contain behavioural objectives, seeking to influence the ways that social policy ‘subjects’ view and interact with the world, including through behavioural economics and ‘nudge’ interventions.[79]
 For instance, social policies often seek to influence how individuals address their health, spend their time, grow their wealth, and more.[80]

-Thaler and Sunstein discuss ‘nudge’ interventions as being grounded in a libertarian-paternalist framework, which recognises the critical importance of personal liberty, but which also acknowledges the potential benefits of ‘soft’ paternalism in influencing behaviour without restraining individual choice.
-‘Choice architects’ – those responsible for devising nudge interventions – seek to subtly manipulate the context within which choices are made so as to encourage, but not to require, certain choices over others.
+Thaler and Sunstein discuss ‘nudge’ interventions as being grounded in a ‘libertarian-paternalist’ framework, which recognises the critical importance of personal liberty, but which also acknowledges the potential benefits of ‘soft’ paternalism in influencing behaviour without restraining individual choice.
+‘Choice architects’ – those responsible for devising nudge interventions – seek to subtly manipulate the context within which choices are made to encourage, but not to require, certain choices over others.
 Thaler and Sunstein provide the example of placing fruit at eye-level in school cafeterias to encourage students to choose healthy food options.
-While this policy does not restrain their ability to choose other options, it nevertheless subtly influences the likelihood that their choices will be healthier than if the fruit was placed elsewhere.
+While this policy does not restrain students’ ability to choose other options, it nevertheless subtly influences the likelihood that their choices will be healthier than if the fruit was placed elsewhere.

 At the other end of the scale are policies driven by hard paternalism.
 These policies tend to limit individual freedom and choice, instead coercing individuals to conform to particular standards of behaviour or ways of being.
 Extending Thaler and Sunstein’s example, a hard paternalist approach to improving school students’ diets might involve regulating the food options available in school cafeterias to exclude unhealthy foods, thereby restricting choice and removing individual discretion.